Treatment for Idiopathic Intracranial Hypertension (IIH)

 Founded By An Eye Doctor & Former IIH Patient

-Dr. Diana Driscoll, an optometrist and Clinical Director of POTS Care®, was an IIH patient, as were her children.
+Dr. Diana Driscoll, Optometrist and Clinical Director of POTS Care®, was an IIH patient, as were her children.

-Dr. Diana Driscoll created Genetic Disease Investigators to perform diagnostic treatment studies on IIH patients.
+Dr. Driscoll, Optometrist, created Genetic Disease Investigators to perform diagnostic treatment studies on IIH patients.
 One goal was to avoid invasive lumbar punctures and myelograms that could cause secondary spinal leaks later.
 Cutting-edge diagnostic methodology was instead used to evaluate patients in the safest way possible.

 Eye doctors have specialized equipment that can help with the non-invasive testing for IIH.
 The fluid that cushions the brain and allows it to float is also found around the optic nerve.
 This unique anatomy of the eye allows for an evaluation that is not possible with any other part of the body.
 The eye can be the window to abnormal intracranial pressure, but traditional views of the optic nerve to look for swelling (papilledema) are usually insufficient.